 Fortunately, evidence suggests that hair loss resulting from iron deficiency does not permanently scar or damage hair follicles, which is promising in terms of the prospect of regrowth.
 Making a few simple changes to your diet or treating any digestive disorders can easily help to replace the hair you have lost.

-If you suspect that your hair loss is resulting from iron deficiency anaemia, a simple blood test by your GP will confirm whether or not this is the case.
-If the results from the test show that your red blood cell count is low, you will be prescribed iron tablets to replenish the iron missing from your body.
+If you suspect that your hair loss is resulting from iron deficiency anemia, a simple blood test by your doctor can confirm whether you have iron deficiency.
+If the results from the test show that your hemoglobin or iron is low, you can be prescribed iron tablets to replenish the iron missing from your body.

 A diet rich in iron is the first step in combating hair loss.
 Types of food that are a great source of iron include: